harchcode/web-digraph/README.md

 # web-digraph

 > A library to create a simple directed graph editor.
 See the demo at [https://web-digraph.netlify.app/](https://web-digraph.netlify.app/).

+## :warning: This README is outdated!
+Will update it soon.

 ## Overview

 There is a really long story about how this library ends up being created.
 Please just pretend you already know the story and that it makes sense.
 This library is basically almost a copy of [react-digraph](https://github.com/uber/react-digraph), just less features, less polished, and less everything, but using canvas instead of svg for rendering, and also not using react, because we love imperative things.
 React is for the weak.

 ## Features

 - Built with Typescript.
 - Small size (at least compared to `react-digraph`, because of no D3 dependency, and much less features).
 - Imperative API and class-based (yes, this is a feature).

 ## Installation

 ```bash
 npm install --save web-digraph
 ```

 ## Usage

 - Import the GEView class and needed types.

 ```js
 import { GEView, GEShapeTypes, GEShapeName, GENode, GEEdge } from "web-digraph";
 ```

 - Define the node and edge types.
 I suggest putting this node and edge types definition in its own file because it may get long.

 ```js
 const nodeTypes = {
   empty: [